Successful transfer from Ocean County College requires careful planning.

 Ocean County College Instant Decision Days

-Representatives from various Universities will be on the OCC campus to determine eligibility for instant admission for the spring 2015 semester.
+Representatives from various colleges will visit the OCC campus during the year to determine eligibility for instant admission for upcoming semesters.

 On October 2nd, Ocean County College hosted the 2014 Transfer Fair.